 The IEAB is funded from the Council's Fish and Wildlife Division contracting budget.
 Its current budget is \$100,000 per year.
-In addition, coordination of the IEAB, which currently is provided by the Power Planning Division, requires approximately 4 days per month of staff time.
-In the past, the IEAB also has been requested to perform analyses for other organizations.
-In these cases, the costs have been reimbursed by the requesting organizations.
+In addition, coordination of the IEAB, which is provided by the Fish and Wildlife Division, requires approximately 4 days per month of staff time.